ZawojWeb/INFA-ALGO-SEM3/Readme.md

   Goals:
   - Demonstrate basic aspects of database systems and data handling
   - Practical exercises on the basic aspects of databases
   - Implementation of basic database aspects in the selected database system

+## Prob - Metody Probabilistyczne i Statystyka (eng.
+Probabilistic Methods and Statistics)
+ There is just one project which calculate one statistic problem.